-3. COMPUTER COURSES: The Ontario Court of Justice, through a tendered contract with a training vendor previously organized a series of computer training courses for judges of the Ontario Court of Justice.
+- a Conference Attendance Committee to consider applications by individual judges for funding to attend conferences/seminars/programs other than those presented by the Ontario Court of Justice.
+Funding, when provided, is usually less than 100% since it is designed to provide supplementary assistance to judges who are prepared to commit some of their own resources to attend. - 3.
+COMPUTER COURSES: The Ontario Court of Justice, through a tendered contract with a training vendor previously organized a series of computer training courses for judges of the Ontario Court of Justice.
 These courses were organized according to skill level and geographic location and presented at different times throughout the Province.
 Judges typically attended at the offices of the training vendor for courses in computer operation, word-processing and data storage and retrieval.
 Other courses were and are presented in the use of Quicklaw (the computer law database and research facility).

 As the Desktop Computer Implementation (D.C.I.)
-Project and the Integrated Justice Project were implemented across the justice system in Ontario, starting in the summer of 1998, computer training for judges was significantly increased by the Project in order to ensure appropriate levels of computer literacy for all members of the Court.
+Project was implemented across the justice system in Ontario, starting in the summer of 1998, computer training for judges was significantly increased by the Project in order to ensure appropriate levels of computer literacy for all members of the Court.

-4. NATIONAL JUDICIAL INSTITUTE (N.J.I.): The Ontario Court of Justice through its Education

-Secretariat makes a financial contribution to the operation of the National Judicial Institute.
+4. NATIONAL JUDICIAL INSTITUTE (N.J.I.): The Ontario Court of Justice through its Education Secretariat makes a financial contribution to the operation of the National Judicial Institute.
 The N.J.I., based in Ottawa, sponsors a number of education programs across the country for federally and provincially appointed judges.
 Individual judges have attended and will continue to attend N.J.I. programs in the future, depending on location and subject matter.
 The Chief Justice is a member of the Board of the N.J.I.

-The Ontario Court of Justice has entered into a joint venture with the N.J.I. which will result in the hiring of an Education Director for the Ontario Court of Justice who will also be responsible for the coordination and development of programs for Provincial judges in other provinces.
+The Ontario Court of Justice has entered into a joint venture with the N.J.I. which resulted in the hiring of an Education Director for the Ontario Court of Justice who is also responsible for the coordination and development of programs for Provincial judges in other provinces.